beginning of content

 Side effects with the capsules include: tummy discomfort, diarrhoea, nausea, vomiting or a rash.

-Complications of typhoid fever and paratyphoid fever
+What are the complications of typhoid and paratyphoid fever?

 The 2 most common complications of untreated typhoid fever are: